kevinlin1/kevinlin1.github.io/cs-ed.md

 : For CSE 14X, complete a [CSE 14X TA Application](http://courses.cs.washington.edu/courses/cse14x/ta/).
 : For all other courses, complete a [CSE TA Application](https://ta.cs.washington.edu/apply/) and address the following points in your personal statement.

-  - Why do you want to teach this course?
+  - How do you [see yourself](https://www.mach.kit.edu/download/HowProfessorsDevelop.pdf) as a teacher during quiz section?
-  - Describe a particularly effective or ineffective college classroom experience.
+  - Analyze a school experience you found particularly effective or ineffective.
-  - Why would you be an effective TA for this course?

-  I read your personal statement with the intention of sparking conversation around your ideas on computer science education.
-Note that the personal statement can be seen by all instructors.

 Research
 : Learn more [about me]({% link about.md %}) and read about [Undergraduate Research](https://www.cs.washington.edu/academics/ugrad/enrichment/research) in the Allen School.
 Then, tell me why you're interested in working on CS education.